miller6028/Mann_Website/content/pages/Florence.md

 the area and the [Web Cameras & Weather](https://florencechamber.com/visit-florence/web-camera-weather/) page is especially useful to get an overview of current conditions.
-Of special note is that the KEZI Sky Cam gets its dramatic aerial view by being mounted on West Lane Translator's tower.

 * [Detailed weather
   information](https://forecast.weather.gov/MapClick.php?lat=43.97372500000006&lon=-124.10680999999994)